 Emotional abuse, whether overt or covert, is powerfully damaging.
 For your health, it must stop.
 When you are connected to someone covertly manipulative and silently or secretly devious, you are being victimized.
 You deserve a life of safety, protections, and honor. – Hawkins, Page 105

 *Dr. Hawkins talks about having an intervention by standing up to the abuser.
 I would not suggest anyone trying this tactic without a large support system of people, therapists, and church elders to back you up and protect you.
-In many circumstances, this could put you in an unsafe environment.
+Safety measures need to be in place!
+In some circumstances, this could be very dangerous for you.

 Why you feel so very alone.